nataliakrik/Heap-file-implementation/README.md

 <a id="exercise1-build"></a>
 ### Exercise1
-1. Open folder of the exercise you want to test
+1. Open folder for exercise1
     ```sh
    cd exercise1
    ```